KossySteve/apple.com_page_clone/README.md

 # The apple.com page clone Project

 This project is part of the Microverse program in which we have created a clone page of apple.com.
-For the construction of this page we have used CSS flexbox, positioning and float.
+For the construction of this page we have used CSS flexbox, gradient, background, positioning and float.

 ![screenshot](./screenshot.png)